 Managerial incentives.-Our theory relies on managers' interest in the stock price of their firms.
-The finance and business literatures have proposed several explanations for this interest: shareholders' preferences (Summers and Summers [1989]; Bolton et al. [2006]; Polsky and Lund [2013]; Bebchuk [2021]) and incentives to compete (Antón et al. [2022]); the need to incentivize managerial efforts (Marinovic and Varas [2019]), especially in a context of competition for executives (Thanassoulis [2013]); the horizon of industry projects and their mispricing (Schleifer and Vishny [1990]); the risk of takeover (Stein [1988]).
+The finance and business literatures have proposed various explanations for this interest: shareholders' preferences (Polsky and Lund [2013]; Bebchuk [2021]); the need to incentivize managerial efforts (Marinovic and Varas [2019]), especially in a context of competition for executives (Thanassoulis [2013]); the horizon of industry projects and their mispricing (Schleifer and Vishny [1990]).

-Edmans et al. (2009) measure the sensitivity of managers' compensation value to the stock price.
-This measure is used by Antón et al. (2022) as an explanatory variable capturing managerial incentives.
+Edmans et al.'s (2009) measure of the sensitivity of managers' compensation value to the stock price is used by Antón et al. (2022) as an explanatory variable capturing managerial incentives.
 By contrast, our empirical analysis exploits its variations across industries, supposedly exogenous to incentives to undertake green projects.

-Green finance.-This paper adds to a rapidly growing literature that examines various other aspects of the recent development of green finance: shareholder activism (Gollier and Pouget [2021]); the selection of green projects (Kotchen and Costello [2018]); equity investors' concern (Gibson, Krueger, and Mitali [2020]; Pastor et al. [2021]; Pastor et al. [2022]); environmental disclosure (Krueger, Sautner, Tang, and Zhong [2021]); the impact of concerned investors (Heinkel, Kraus, and Zechner [2001]; Chava [2014]; Berk and van Binsbergen [2021]; Landier and Lovo [2021]; Oehmke and Opp [2022]; Zerbib [2022]); optimal investors' intervention (Broccardo, Hart, and Zingales [2022]); municipal green bonds (Baker, Bergstresser, Serafeim, and Wurgler [2020]); climate risks (e.g., Barrage and Furst [2019]); stranded assets (e.g., van der Ploeg and Rezai [2019]).
+Green finance.-This paper adds to a rapidly growing literature that examines various other aspects of the recent development of green finance: shareholder activism (Gollier and Pouget [2021]); the selection of green projects (Kotchen and Costello [2018]); equity investors' concern (Gibson, Krueger, and Mitali [2020]; Pastor et al. [2021]; Pedersen et al. [2021]); environmental disclosure (Krueger, Sautner, Tang, and Zhong [2021]); the impact of concerned investors (Heinkel, Kraus, and Zechner [2001]; Chava [2014]; Berk and van Binsbergen [2021]; Landier and Lovo [2021]; Oehmke and Opp [2022]; Zerbib [2022]); optimal investors' intervention (Broccardo, Hart, and Zingales [2022]); municipal green bonds (Baker, Bergstresser, Serafeim, and Wurgler [2020]); climate risks (e.g., Barrage and Furst [2019]); stranded assets (e.g., van der Ploeg and Rezai [2019]).

 III.
-A signaling theory of green bond issuance
+A signaling theory of green bond issuance: The model